mowbraym/AnytypeGlobalSearch/README.md

 ### -q Quiet
 Quiet mode - suppresses the display of the version number
 ### Other text
 Any other text is considered to be the text you wish to search for.
 For search text containing spaces. "enclose the text in double quotes".
+If no Search Text is entered on the command line, the program will prompt for entry.
+You can still use the "" at the prompt to enter a search containing spaces.
 # Output
 Note that pagination is not supported.
 Search shows only the first 1000 matches (i.e. a single call to the Search API with the maximum allowable rows).
 At this time no sorting is implemented.
 ## Heading Line